Kowal Sentry Integration for Magento 2

 Recommendation:

-- often a better starting point than high sampling for all sessions.
+- often a better start than high sampling of all sessions.

 Enable Session Replay